WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **remember to add the necessary headers to your lambda response**

+###### Logging

+- there are two ways to log requests that come in and out of the API Gateway REST APIs

+  - the **access logs** contain the **metadata about who and how your API was accessed**
+  - the **execution logs provide the request / response info along with any kind of authorization metadata**

+- overall, **the executions logs provide much more information** but **the access logs might be helpful as well**

+- you will need to configure what gets logged within the access logs via special variables

 ##### HTTP APIs

 - much simpler to set up than for the REST APIs